gvwilson/thirdbit/src/fiction/madica/index.md

 "Hm…" The pogo ELF rubbed his chin.
 "This wouldn't all be some kind of plot to try to escape, would it?"

 "Escape?
-Why would we want to escape when we could have---could have---"
+Why would we want to escape when we could have—could have—"

-"---could have a built-in microwave oven so that we could warm up snacks for our friends any time, anywhere?"
+"—could have a built-in microwave oven so that we could warm up snacks for our friends any time, anywhere?"
 Laurellen finished, pulling the magazine out of Madica's hands and holding it up for the pogo ELF to see.